g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

     2 10.2.0.5                                   56  59 14ms799us
     sent=3 received=3 packet-loss=0% min-rtt=14ms799us avg-rtt=19ms202us max-rtt=24ms880us
 ```
 And... success!!!
 Service is delivered.

-In the next article, we'll explore the Inter-AS Option C. BGP-LU is fantastic, and in my list BGP-LU only os below EVPN!
-See you next time homie.
+In the next article, we'll explore Inter-AS Option C. BGP-LU is fantastic, and on my list, BGP-LU is only second to EVPN!
+See you next time, homie.